Earle Mack

 Mack's final season as a minor league manager was 1923, returning to the Blue Ridge League and managing the Martinsburg (WV) Blue Sox to a 67-30 record and the pennant.
 His father, the manager and part owner of the Athletics, hired him as a coach and assistant manager in 1924.
 During the 1937 and 1939 seasons, Mack managed the Athletics when his father (by then in his mid-70s) was ill.
-It was widely expected that when his father retired, Earle would manage the team and Connie Jr. (Earle's younger half-brother) would run the front office.
+It was widely expected that when his father retired, Earle would manage the team while his brother Roy and younger half-brother Connie Jr. would run the front office.
 This was not to be.

+Roy and Earle considered Connie Jr., 20 years their junior, to be a mere child, and dismissed their half-brother's ideas to improve the team.
+Connie Jr. was able to push them through by aligning himself with the heirs of franchise co-founder Benjamin Shibe.
+One of the few things on which the three brothers agreed was that their father had to step down as manager.
+In May 1950, former A's great Jimmy Dykes, a teammate of Earle's, was named as assistant manager, replacing Earle.
+It was also announced that Dykes would take over as manager for the 1951 season.
+Earle was demoted to chief scout.

-In May 1950, he was moved to the position of chief scout and was replaced as coach and assistant manager by Jimmy Dykes – a disappointment, as he had hoped to succeed his father as permanent manager of the Athletics.
-In spite of this, in August, with his brother Roy Mack, he was able to gain control over the franchise, purchasing shares from Connie Jr.
+Earle had long hoped to succeed his father as permanent manager of the Athletics, even though the players questioned his baseball acumen.
+In spite of this, in August, Earle and Roy were able to buy out Connie Jr. and the Shibes and take effective control of the franchise.
+With their father mostly withdrawing into the background, Earle split day-to-day control of the franchise with Roy.

-While Roy and Earle Mack announced that their father was free to manage as long as he wanted to, Connie Mack announced his retirement only seven weeks later, at age 88.
 The team was heavily mortgaged, though, and continued to perform poorly both on the field and at the box office.
 Eventually, the Mack brothers were forced to sell, and the team relocated to Kansas City in 1954.

 Earle Mack died at age 77 in Upper Darby Township, Pennsylvania and is buried in Forest Hill Cemetery, Morganton, Burke County, NC.